CLI¶

 wait this long to start until all other jobs

 are also ready.
+This should be specified as

 --skip-tcpxo-setup By default Gantry will configure NCCL for

-TCPXO when running multi-node job on
+TCPXO when running a multi-node job on

-that step if you need a custom
+this flag to skip that step if you need a

-configuration.
-If you do use this flag,
+custom configuration.
+If you do use this

-steps documented here:
+the steps documented here:

 https://beaker-docs.allen.ai/compute/augusta